Getting Started at the Terry College of Business

 One Week Out

-• Contact finance-admin-terry@uga.edu for a welcome letter from the dean and gift from Terry OMC (note: please include shirt size in your email); place items on new hire’s desk for arrival
+• Email finance-admin-terry@uga.edu for a welcome letter and gift from the Dean (include shirt size); place items on the new hire’s desk.

-• Clean employee’s space; set up their workspace with requisite technology and equipment
+• Clean and set up the workspace with needed tech and equipment.

-• Confirm employee has building access and their office key is available for day-one handoff
+• Confirm building access and have the office key ready for day one.

-• Ensure employee has necessary access to relevant systems (GAIL, financials, remote VPN, etc.)
+• Ensure access to all necessary systems (GAIL, financials, VPN, etc.).

 New Employee Survey